v8/v8.dev/src/features/string-matchall.md

   - ECMAScript
   - ES2020
   - io19
+description: 'String.prototype.matchAll makes it easy to iterate through all the match objects a given regular expression produces.'
 ---
 It’s common to repeatedly apply the same regular expression on a string to get all the matches.
 To some extent, this is already possible today by using the `String#match` method.